Dempsey Bob: Career

-His work is in many important museum and gallery collections including the Canadian Museum of History; the Royal British Columbia Museum; the University of British Columbia's Museum of Anthropology; the Audain Art Museum; the Columbia Museum of Ethnology; the Aboriginal and Northern Affairs art collection in Ottawa, the Smithsonian Institution; National Museum of Ethnology in Japan; and the Hamburgisches Museum fur Volkerskkunde in Hamburg, Germany.
+His works are included in many museum and gallery collections such as the Canadian Museum of History; the Royal British Columbia Museum; the University of British Columbia's Museum of Anthropology; the Audain Art Museum; the Columbia Museum of Ethnology; the Aboriginal and Northern Affairs art collection in Ottawa, the Smithsonian Institution; National Museum of Ethnology in Japan; and the Hamburgisches Museum fur Volkerskkunde in Hamburg, Germany.
 Major commissions include the Vancouver Airport Authority, the Museum of Northern B.C., Prince Rupert; and the Owase Community Cultural Centre, Japan.

-Bob's preferred medium is wood although he uses many different materials in his work.
+Bob's preferred medium is wood, although he uses many different materials in his work.
 He carves bowls, masks, totem poles and other works, mostly in the Tlingit style.
 The first time his work was shown at the National Gallery of Canada was in 1992.
 He was included in the landmark exhibition Land Spirit Power, the first survey exhibition of First Nations contemporary art to be held at the NGC.
-Since then he has had many solo and group exhibitions in Canada and around the world and his works have been widely collected in major public and private collections.
+Since then he has had many solo and group exhibitions in Canada and around the world, and his works have been widely collected in major public and private collections.

-Themes of his artwork include developing ideas from traditional West Coast First Nations stories and frogs being one of his preferred subjects.
+Themes of his artwork include developing ideas from traditional West Coast First Nations stories, with frogs being one of his preferred subjects.